spicysomtam/k3s-aws-cluster/README.md

 Once the cluster is built, you will need to get the kubeconfig to start using it.

-Previously you would have had to ssh on to one the k3s nodes and get it from root ~/.kube/config, which may be a problem if you don't have a bastion host.
+Previously you would have had to ssh on to the k3s master0 node and get it from root ~/.kube/config, which may be a problem if you don't have a bastion host.

 Now you can get it from the Jenkins pipeline or master0 console; see the following sections.